FC 26 ROLES

 ● Wide Support ● Versatile ● Movement ● Stamina Usage - Attack Focus

-A traditional attacking midfielder, through whom most creative and attacking play will go through.
+A traditional attacking midfielder, center of creativity and attacking distribution.

 - Wide Focus